pjain03/ann-multiclass/README.md

 because it is the function we are most familiar with through the COMP135 class taken at Tufts, the numerous videos watched online, and through other resources consulted (the most heavy of which have been listed below).
 (05/15/18)
+3. We settled on a representation for our neural network.
+It will be represented as an array of layers where each layer is represented as an array of edges leading from the previous layer to the current layer.
+(05/15/18)

 ### DATASETS:
 1. [Iris](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/)